MedhatElbesy/SocialNetworkingPlatform/README.md

 ## Introduction

 This project is a basic social networking platform built with Laravel, allowing users to create profiles, connect with others, create posts, comment on posts, and like posts.
-The application utilizes Laravel's powerful features for authentication, database management, and API development, providing a user-friendly interface for interaction.
+The application utilizes Laravel's powerful features for authentication, database management, and API development, providing a user-friendly interface for interaction Also use repository pattern for bettern for better code organization.

 ## Features